Date of Award:

 Wilderness therapy is increasingly seen as a viable treatment alternative for troubled youth, yet there is a noticeable dearth of research comparing the effectiveness of wilderness therapy with more traditional treatment programs.
 To help address this research need, this study conducted an exploratory analysis of the therapeutic benefits of a wilderness therapy program, Wilderness Quest (WQ), compared to a therapeutic community program, Life-Line (LL).
 The WQ and LL programs both are based on a 12- step recovery philosophy and emphasize the integral role of the family in adolescent treatment.

 The study employed a qualitative methodology, beginning with an extended period of observation (approximately eight weeks) in each program.
 The primary data for the study came from follow-up surveys with youth and their parents which were conducted about 13-15 months after the time of enrollment.
 Twenty-one families were represented in the study (10 from the WQ program and 11 from the LL program).

 Edgmon, Kreg J., "Therapeutic Benefits of a Wilderness Therapy Program and a Therapeutic Community Program for Troubled Adolescents" (2001).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 2605.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .